House on the Rock: Layout and attractions

 Jane Smiley wrote this about the complex in 1993:

 The House has inspired several authors and musical groups, the most prominent being author Neil Gaiman, who used it as an important plot point in his 2001 novel American Gods, along with the related 2017 television series.
 The 2017 film American Fable features parts of the house, including the carousel and Infinity Room, in a dream sequence.

 The 1997 10,000 Maniacs music video for "More Than This" was filmed at the House.
+The 2019 Raconteurs music video for "Somedays (I Don't Feel Like Trying)" was also filmed there.

 A nearby resort, called the House on the Rock Resort, is affiliated with the House on the Rock campus.
 During the 2004 United States presidential election, Democratic presidential candidate John Kerry rented out a large portion of the resort for his debate preparation.

 Authenticity of the collections

 Some of the apparent antiques in the House on the Rock are real, but many are not what they seem: depending on one's point of view one could call them fakes, replicas, or original and imaginative creations in the style of antiques.
 Moe's authorized biography suggests that the question of authenticity is not a problem, presenting it this way: